Platitudinal/scheduling-app/README.md

 ## Package using electron-packager

-Run 'npm install electron-packager -g' and 'npm install electron-packager --save-dev' to install or update to the latest packager for electron.
+Run `npm install electron-packager -g` and `npm install electron-packager --save-dev` to install or update to the latest packager for electron.

-To package the most recent build, run 'electron-packager . --platform={PLATFORM_NAME}'.
+To package the most recent build, run `electron-packager . --platform={PLATFORM_NAME}`.

 Platforms list:
-* Windows - 'win32'
+* Windows - `win32`
-* MacOS - 'darwin'
+* MacOS - `darwin`